 A blood test would provide a more accurate depiction of a person’s blood alcohol concentration, whether he or she is male or female; however, a law enforcement officer would need to justify a warrant to the judge to receive a warrant to solicit a blood sample.

-Don’t Trust Just Any Lawyer to Fight your DUI in West Palm Beach
+Don’t Rely On Just Any Lawyer to Fight your DUI in West Palm Beach